Kronos DAO Announces Public Sale Date

 The $KRONOS Token

 Kronos DAO has launched a native token, $KRONOS.
-The token will govern the DAO project - -acting as a governance token for making and implementing significant decisions on the ecosystem. $KRONOS has launched on Binance Smart Chain [BSC].
-It is also available for exchange and swap on PancakeSwap.
+The token will govern the DAO project—-acting as a governance token for making and implementing significant decisions on the ecosystem. $KRONOS has launched on Binance Smart Chain [BSC] and Cronos.
+It is also available for exchange and swap on PancakeSwap and VSS Finance.
 Currently, talks are underway to expand it to cross-chains in the coming months.

 A total of 10 million $KRONOS, Kronos DAO has set aside 40% for the public sale as it seeks to build its treasury.